clothes you'll never wear

 a participatory art installation

 Clothes You'll Never Wear has been endorsed by the selection panel of Westminster City Council including curators from the National Gallery and Arts Council England to be part of the Voids Activation & Pop-up Project 2021.
-The installation occupies and activates a vacant commercial site in 2-4 Princes Arcade, Piccadilly, London SW1Y 6DS from 10th June to 16th July 2021.
+The installation occupied and activated a vacant commercial site in 2-4 Princes Arcade, Piccadilly, London SW1Y 6DS from 10th June to 16th July 2021.

 “Clothes You’ll Never Wear” challenges the function of the retail space as a site of fast fashion consumption and transforms it into an immersive workshop and creative hub for making, reusing and sharing.

-The artist in residence and participants will use recyclable materials and waste fabric to create garments based on personal stories, memories, and perceptions of identity drawing inspiration from visual, textual, and audio resources.
-At the end of the project participants can collect their creations or have them shipped to them or recycled.
-A catalogue documenting the project will be created and shared.
+The artist in residence and participants used recyclable materials and waste fabric to create garments based on personal stories, memories, and perceptions of identity drawing inspiration from visual, textual, and audio resources.

-The installation positions itself within a high-end retail business area to question aspects of consumption and cultural exclusivity.
-The focus is on non-commercialised, inclusive participation, creative use of waste materials and production of not-for-sale garments based on memory and storytelling.
-The work opens up a dialogue about alternative uses of prime London locations, such as Piccadilly Circus.
+The installation positioned itself within a high-end retail business area to question aspects of consumption and cultural exclusivity.
+The focus was on non-commercialised, inclusive participation, creative use of waste materials and production of not-for-sale garments based on memory and storytelling.
+The work opened up a dialogue about alternative uses of prime London locations, such as Piccadilly Circus.